Disclose Your Novel Research Materials

-The primary responsibility of OTM is to facilitate the research enterprise, helping our faculty, staff, and students translate their novel research into products on the market.
-With the goal of enhancing the commercialization of research materials, we have implemented a streamlined process for the disclosure of novel research materials.
-To start the process, submit your research material for a commercialization review using the “Research Material Disclosure Form” found below or on the Forms page of our website, or simply contact our office at OTM@lsuhsc.edu or 504-568-8303.
+The primary responsibility of OIP is to facilitate the research enterprise, helping our faculty, staff, and students translate their novel research into products on the market.
+We have implemented a streamlined process for the disclosure of novel research materials.
+To start the process, submit your research material for a commercialization review using the “Research Material Disclosure Form” found below.

 If your Research Material Disclosure Form is approved, we will request additional informatioin about your material.
 You may use the following forms for this purpose:

-*Please conact OTM if you have any difficulties downloading or completing any of the forms.
+*Please contact OIP if you have any difficulties downloading or completing any of the forms.